 Janet Borgerson – When I was young, my dad brought me copies of the new Monkees vinyl LPs, and then Rubber Soul by The Beatles and since then, I have never been without records.
 I divide my time between Michigan, New York, and England.
 I write mostly about consumer culture, aesthetics, and identity.

 I studied philosophy, economics, and writing at the University of Michigan, Ann Arbor, and earned a Ph.D. in Philosophy from the University of Wisconsin, Madison, completing postdoctoral work at Brown University.
 Early on, a writing fellowship from the Cranbrook Institute gave me a taste of living with modern design.
-I am a Visiting Fellow at City, University of London and served as a Trustee at the George Eastman Museum in Rochester NY.
 My writing often draws on my background in art history, film studies, and branding.

 Jonathan Schroeder – I was born in Michigan, and have lived in California, Rhode Island, Sweden, England, and New York.
 I write primarily about brands, design, photography and visual culture.
-The first LP I remember buying is the Shaft soundtrack album, released on the Enterprise label in 1971. (can you dig it?)
+The first LP I remember buying is the Shaft soundtrack album in 1971. (can you dig it?)